drakos74/dr-ml/examples/README.md

-# Examples of usage for different kind of networks
+# Examples of usage for different kinds of networks